UtharaS123/Customer-Exit-Prediction/README.md

 # Customer-Exit-Prediction
-Using Artificial neural network to predict if the customer leave the bank or not
+Using Artificial neural network to predict if the customer will leave the bank or not